CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `reveal_stats` | Reveals the NPC's stats, based on the player's skill at assessing them.
 `end_conversation` | Ends the conversation and makes the NPC ignore you from now on.
 `insult_combat` | Ends the conversation and makes the NPC hostile, adds a message that character starts a fight with the NPC.
-`hostile` | Make the NPC hostile and end the conversation.
+`hostile` | Makes the NPC hostile and ends the conversation.
 `flee` | Makes the NPC flee from your character.
-`follow` | Makes the NPC follow your character, joining the "Your Followers faction".
+`follow` | Makes the NPC follow your character, joining the "Your Followers" faction.
 `leave` | Makes the NPC leave the "Your Followers" faction and stop following your character.
 `follow_only` | Makes the NPC follow your character without changing factions.
 `stop_following` | Makes the NPC stop following your character without changing factions.
 `npc_thankful` | Makes the NPC positively inclined toward your character.
-`drop_weapon` | Make the NPC drop their weapon.
+`drop_weapon` | Makes the NPC drop their weapon.
 `stranger_neutral` | Changes the NPC's attitude to neutral.
 `start_mugging` | The NPC will approach your character and steal from your character, attacking if your character resists.
 `lead_to_safety` | The NPC will gain the LEAD attitude and give your character the mission of reaching safety.